ermiaswoldetsadik/Clicky-React-/README.md

 # clicky

-clicky is a React.js memory game.
+clicky is a React game.
 This application is broken into UI components, manages component state, and responds to user click events.

 ### How It Works
 * The object of the game is to click on an image only once, and the images reshuffle after each click in order to test your memory.